SkyMTF/iso/README.md

 # Pop!\_OS ISO production

-This repository contains the tools necessary for building Pop!\_OS ISOs.
+This repository contains the tools necessary for building Pop!\_OS ISOs for some Macs with the T2 Chip.

 ## Requirements